Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 ## Async

-The `Async` function enables you to write a typical async functions.
+`Async` enables you to write a typical async functions inside `useEffect`.
-That function is passed to `Async` and then transformed into a function that can be used by `useEffect`.
+Your async function is passed to `Async` and then transformed into a function that can be utilized by `useEffect`.

 ```tsx
 import { Async } from "no-async-hook";